 Peptide Reconstitution Calculator - assumptions and limitations

 What this calculator does, what it does not do, and the arithmetic behind every output.
-Every formula is currently labelled as a placeholder until clinician-reviewed.
+Each assumption below documents its source and limitations.
 Read this before using any number with a real medication.

 Assumptions

 Doses per vial floors to whole doses based on the peptide amount and target dose.
-Days of supply uses full doses only; partial-dose remainder is not counted.
+Days of supply counts full doses only - floor is the tightest bound that does not overstate supply.
+This is a documented rounding policy, not a model.

 Formulas used